Table of Contents Show

 - CHEESE – All shredded and crumbled cheese.

-- Turn pans and spatulas over. … Let them rest. … Roll omelettes onto plates. … Shape an omelette and drizzle with butter.
+- Turn pans and spatulas over. … Let them rest. … Roll omelets onto plates. … Shape an omelet and drizzle with butter.

 - Funny fact: salt plays a key role in the tendering process for eggs.

 - When cooked, draw egg yolks more tightly together.
 Having some salt mixed with the mixture will keep the eggs moist.

 - If you’re worried you will have a pillowy consistency, you could try adding more water and milk.

 - Make your omelet look amazing.
 An omelet should be fluffy and not stretchy and rubbery.